xyxj1024/xyxj1024.github.io/_posts/2022-12-03-march-attacks-raspberry-pi.md

 Access time for array[9 * 4096]:   364
 ```

-There are no difference between the memory access time of two array elements we accessed after flushing and the other selected elements.
+There is no difference between the memory access time of two array elements we accessed after flushing and the other selected elements.

 ## Notes